-AB 575, as introduced, Arambula.
-Obesity Prevention Treatment Parity Act.
+SB 535, as introduced, Richardson.
+Obesity Treatment Parity Act.
 Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care and makes a willful violation of the act's requirements a crime.
 Existing law provides for the regulation of disability and health insurers by the Department of Insurance.
 Existing law sets forth specified coverage requirements for plan contracts and insurance policies.

-This bill, the Obesity Prevention Treatment Parity Act, would require an individual or group health care service plan contract or health insurance policy that provides coverage for outpatient prescription drug benefits, as specified, and is issued, amended, or renewed on or after January 1, 2026, to include coverage for at least one anti-obesity medication and intensive behavioral therapy for the treatment of obesity without prior authorization.
+This bill, the Obesity Treatment Parity Act, would require an individual or group health care service plan contract or health insurance policy that provides coverage for outpatient prescription drug benefits and is issued, amended, or renewed on or after January 1, 2026, to include coverage for intensive behavioral therapy for the treatment of obesity, bariatric surgery, and at least one antiobesity medication approved by the United States Food and Drug Administration.
 Because a willful violation of these provisions by a health care service plan would be a crime, the bill would impose a state-mandated local program.